pluralsight/guides/draft/nosql-databases/getting-started-with-rethinkdb-and-google-chrome-extensions/article.md

 # Wrapping Up/Future Steps
-If you'd like to take this tutorial a step further and host your application and database on its own server, Digital Ocean wrote an awesome tutorial on [serving Flask applications with gunicorn and nginx](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-16-04).
+If you'd like to take this tutorial a step further and host your application and database on its own server, [Digital Ocean](https://www.digitalocean.com/) wrote an awesome tutorial on [serving Flask applications with gunicorn and nginx](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-16-04).

 Thanks for reading this post!
 Hopefully it made for a helpful introduction to RethinkDB, Chrome extensions, and/or Flask.
+If you have questions or feedback about this post or you'd like to keep up with my future posts, feel free to reach out to me on [Twitter](twitter.com/brodan_) or email me at [christopher.hranj@gmail.com](christopher.hranj@gmail.com)!